vippsas/vipps-developers/newsletters/2022-10-newsletter.md

 We recommend using this text where users select payment method:
 "Husk: Vipps er alltid gebyrfritt når du betaler til bedrifter."

-Roughly translated, this means, "Remember: Vipps is always free from fees when you pay to companies".
+Roughly translated, this means, "Remember: Vipps MobilePay is always free from fees when you pay to companies".

 If you use Klarna Checkout, here are our [tips](../faqs/other-faq.md#can-i-use-vipps-with-klarna-checkout).